 There are many factors that can cause cerebral palsy, including lack of oxygen to the baby’s brain during labor and delivery.
 During labor and delivery, the mother is usually placed on a fetal monitor.
 This device monitors and records the baby’s heartbeat.
 If the baby suffers from a lack of oxygen, then there will be signs of this distress in the baby’s heart tracing.
 Doctors, midwives, and nurses are trained to know what measures are necessary in order to relieve the distress.
 If these measures do not work to correct the lack of oxygen and relieve the distress, then immediate delivery of the baby is necessary to prevent brain injury.
 If there is a significant delay in recognizing the distress, taking the appropriate measures to relieve the distress, and or in delivery of the baby, then a prolonged lack of oxygen can result in an injury to the baby’s brain.
 This brain injury can later be diagnosed as cerebral palsy.
 Alternatively, when improperly used, delivery instruments such as forceps and vacuums can result in bleeding into the brain or skull fracture.

 If your child has Cerebral Palsy, and was injured during birth as the result of a surgery, medication, or other medical treatment, your child’s injury may be the product of medical malpractice.
 You need an attorney that has experience in dealing with birth injury claims by your side to make sure you receive all the benefits and compensation you are entitled to.
-You need experienced and aggressive attorneys like Dan Newlin & Partners to help you get everything to which you may be entitled.
+You need experienced and aggressive attorneys like Dan Newlin Injury Attorneys to help you get everything to which you may be entitled.
 Call us at (407) 888-8000 for a free consultation and to have all your questions answered regarding your injury.